-Culture and Style of Bangalay
+Culture and style of Bangalay

 Students will love the convenient location and the modern facilities of Bangalay.
-All residents here can easily access the on campus cafes, retail outlets such as the new supermarket IGA, the UOW sporting complex URAC and the beautiful university grounds.
+All residents here can easily access the on campus cafes, retail outlets such as the supermarket IGA, the UOW sporting complex UniActive and the beautiful university grounds.
 Not to mention how easy it is to attend lectures when you are living on campus.
 Families with children will enjoy the family friendly facilities, the proximity to the local childcare KidsUni and the facilities at the adjacent Botanical Gardens.

 Bangalay has been designed for post graduate students, mature age students (over 21) and students who are studying at UOW with their families.
-The units will be a mix of single bed studios, double bed studios, two bed and three bed family units.
+The units are a mix of single bed studios, double bed studios, two bed and three bed family units.
 For the two and three bedroom family units, preference will be given to families with children, with a maximum of two children per room.
 For additional children, residents are required to seek prior permission.
 Please see the About Your Bangalay Room page for more information about how rooms and units are allocated at Bangalay.

-In addition to the great facilities, students living in this community will benefit from the highly supportive wellbeing, social and cultural programs that are offered to all students living in residences.
+In addition to the great facilities, students living in this community benefit from the highly supportive wellbeing, social and cultural programs that are offered to all students living in residences.

-About The Name - Bangalay
+About the name - Bangalay

 Bangalay is the Dharawal name for the Eucalyptus botryoides, sometimes known as the Mahogany or Stringybark.
 These Eucalypts (or Gum Trees) are common to the Illawarra area and are known for the rough sturdy bark on their trunks and branches.
 The tree has many uses for Aboriginal people, and significantly the bark was used by Aboriginal people to provide shelter for huts.
 Other uses were for medicine, as a painting surface and the flowers attract native bees.
 UOW Living considers providing robust shelter and support for its students as core to its mission.
-We are honoured to be able to acknowledge the language and culture of the Dharawal people in naming the newest UOW Living residence Bangalay.
+We are honoured to be able to acknowledge the language and culture of the Dharawal people in naming this UOW Living residence Bangalay.

-Car and Motorcycle Parking
+Car and motorcycle parking

-Share cars will be available to students living at Bangalay.
+Share cars are available to students living at Bangalay.
 The cars are cheap to use and take the hassle and expense out of running your own vehicle.
 They are regularly cleaned and maintained to make it easy for you to pick up a car and go!
 Use the car for running errands, getting your groceries, heading to the beach or exploring the area with your friends.
 Find out more about car share.